JeffDeCola/my-php-containers/jeffs_tiny_url_container/README.md

 ## TO USE

-* Copy and paste the code into your php code.
+* Copy and paste the code into your php code
 * Create a mysql database
 * Change the links
 * Update you .htaccess file